influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/binary.md

 value to be extracted.
 The length of the string is automatically determined using the format setting in `type`.

-The `timezone` setting allows to convert the extracted time to the given value timezone.
-By default the time will be interpreted as `utc`.
+The `timezone` setting converts the extracted time to the given value timezone.
+By default, the time will be interpreted as `utc`.
-Other valid values are `local`, i.e. the local timezone configured for the machine, or valid timezone-specification e.g. `Europe/Berlin`.
+Other valid values are `local` (the local timezone configured for the machine), or valid timezone-specification (for example,`Europe/Berlin`).

 ### `tag` specification

-When setting the `assignment` to `"tag"`, the extracted value will be used as a tag.
-The `name` setting will be the name of the tag and the `type` will default to `string`.
-When specifying other types, the extracted value will first be interpreted as the given type and then converted to `string`.
+When setting the `assignment` to `"tag"`, the extracted value is used as a tag.
+The `name` setting is the name of the tag and the `type` defaults to `string`.
+When specifying other types, the extracted value is first interpreted as the given type and then converted to `string`.

 The `bits` setting can be used to specify the length of the data to